andreas-wilm/andreas-wilm.github.io/_posts/2019-06-19-unknown-doctypes-in-mag.md

 ![MAG doctypes over time](/img/2019-06-19-mag-doctype-plot.png)

-Well, that's a surprise: newer documents are more likely to be of unknown type.
+Well, that wasn't expected: newer documents are more likely to be of unknown type.
 To be continued...